WPTQ: History

 In 1997, the station, along with WHHT, WXPC, WCDS, and four other stations in Kentucky, were acquired by a new business venture named Commonwealth Broadcasting Corporation, formed by Steve Newberry and former Kentucky governor Brereton Jones.
 WOVO programming was simulcast over WCDS from its 1998 return to the air until it became a sports radio station in 2002.

 On October 22, 2012, WPTQ and its classic rock format replaced WOVO on 105.3 FM; that station and its adult contemporary format moved to the Horse Cave-licensed 106.3 FM frequency.
 The 103.7 MHz frequency was returned to WHHT, which had been displaced from that frequency in 1998.

-On February 16, 2014, WPTQ launched an active rock format on its HD2 sub channel, branded as "98.3 The Edge", which is relayed on Bowling Green-licensed FM translator W252CV, at 98.3 FM.
+On February 16, 2014, WPTQ launched an active rock format on its HD2 sub channel, branded as "98.3 The Edge", which is relayed on Bowling Green-licensed FM translator W252CV (98.3 MHz) and Glasgow-licensed W251BV (98.1 MHz).
+On July 27, 2026, that station switched to an urban contemporary format, playing rhythmic throwback hip-hop and R&B hits from the 1990s through the 2010s.

 In October 2024, it was announced that Commonwealth Broadcasting and Seven Mountains Media agreed to a station swap of several stations in the Bowling Green, and Glasgow, Kentucky area (including this station, W240CP, WOVO, and WWKU).

 On March 20, 2025, WPTQ rebranded as "105.3 The Goat".